alxhslm/alxhslm.github.io/content/posts/devcontainers/index.md

 +++
-title = 'Dev containers are your friend' date = 2024-03-01T18:35:54Z draft = true
+title = 'Dev containers are awesome' date = 2024-03-01T18:35:54Z
+draft = true
 tags = ['development']
 +++

-I personally love finding ways to reduce friction in my life easier and optimise my processes [^1] both at work and at home.
+I personally love finding ways to reduce friction in my life easier and optimise my processes [^1].
 The best tools are the ones which fit in easily to your workflow, and make you wonder how you worked without them before.
-Dev containers are one of those tools, and I’m going to explain why I like them so much.
+Dev containers are one of those tools for me, and I’m going to explain why I like them so much.

 ## What are dev containers?